Install Apache Hadoop on Windows

 Prerequisites to Install Apache Hadoop on Windows

-To install Hadoop in Windows, your machine needs to meet all the below specifications:
+To install Apache Hadoop on Windows, your machine needs to meet all the specifications below:

 Complete Guide to Install Hadoop on Windows